-CORO20A3 - Whether working more hours was due to coronavirus (COVID-19)
+CORO20A3 - Whether working more hours was linked to coronavirus (COVID-19)

-FREQUENCY: All quarters from AJ20.
+FREQUENCY: All quarters from AJ20 (question was updated in JS20).

 COVERAGE: Applies to all respondents in employment except those on certain government schemes who worked more hours than usual, and coded that they worked variable hours, overtime or other reasons at YMore.